 On the basis that the investment in property appears to make commercial sense what tax factors should you take into account?
-If you are considering property investment in the London area we, at Tish Press & Company, can help you to make property investments in a tax efficient manner.
+If you are considering property investment in the Shenfield area we, at Tish Press & Company, can help you to make property investments in a tax efficient manner.

 Investment in property has been and continues to be a popular form of investment for many people.
 It is seen as a route by which:

 - relatively secure capital gains can be made on eventual sale

 - income returns can be generated throughout the period of ownership

 - mortgage finance is covered in repayment terms by the security of the eventual sale of the property and in interest terms by the rental income.